erfan93na/nodejs-internship/README.md

 I asked **ChatGPT** to give me a list of 30 NodeJs project ideas for a *virtual internship*.

 I'm gonna push code of each of these projects in this repo.
+Check the list of branches for currently done tasks.

 The List: